• Skip to primary navigation

 Easy Fresh Green Beans with Bacon

 You know its summer in the South when there's Fresh Green Beans with Bacon cooking on the stove.
-Straight from the garden is hands down the best way to serve them up.
+Straight from the garden is hands down the best way to serve up this vegetable side dish.
 It's simple and easy to cook green beans Southern style.

 Prevent your screen from going dark